trending_up Reporting

 Launch OBI Endowment Award Summary and FTD Investment History

-What are the fiscal YTD details of my endowments?
+What are the fiscal YTD details for specific endowments?

 For additional information, refer to RFM Resources in System: OBI Financial Reporting.